Conflux-Chain/js-conflux-sdk/docs/conflux_checksum_address.md

 * builtin: CFX:TYPE.BUILTIN:AAEJUAAAAAAAAAAAAAAAAAAAAAAAAAAAAJRWUC9JNB
 * null: CFX:TYPE.NULL:AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA0SFBNJM2

 The two address formats (hex40 and base32) are convertible to each other.
 They are the same if converted to byte arrays.
+However, when converting hex40 addresses (starting with 0x) into base32check addresses, the network ID information is also required.

 ### Conflux Fullnode RPC
 From v1.1.1, Conflux-rust will apply the new address format.
 If returns include address information, it will be in the new format.